rawmnr/ollama-custom-gguf/README.md

 ### PowerShell Command

 Below is an example PowerShell command to run the container with the appropriate volume mounts.
-Note that the `ggufs` directory is mounted as read-write so that the container can delete the GGUF file after processing.
+The `ggufs` directory is mounted as read-write (allowing for future modifications if needed), while the `modelfiles` directory is mounted as read-only.

 ```powershell
 docker run -d --gpus=all `